Updated: Jul 7

 Adjusted gross income (AGI).
 This is the total gross income minus some adjustments.
 Some common examples of adjustments are educator expenses, HSA (health savings account) contributions, retirement account contributions, student loan interest, alimony payments (not alimony income), and the deductible part of self-employment tax.
 AGI is usually lower than total income.
 This is currently found on line 11 of the 2020 1040.

 Modified adjusted gross income (MAGI).
-This is your AGI with some of the the adjustments added back, but not all.
+This is your AGI with some of the adjustments added back, but not all.
 Some of the adjustments added back are tax-exempt interest, student loan interest, IRA contributions, rental losses, and passive income or loss.
 MAGI is most often used to see if -- and how much -- you can contribute to a Roth IRA, and whether Traditional IRA contributions are deductible.
 This figure is not on the 1040 tax form and generally not used as often as AGI.

 Taxable income.
 This is the AGI minus either the standard deduction, or an itemized deduction.
 This figure is currently found on line 15 of the 2020 1040.
 Taxable income is the amount that is actually taxed and the figure to use when referring to tax brackets.
 You do not use gross income when figuring out which bracket you are in.

 We hear about so many income figures that it's easy to get confused.
 To get qualified for certain benefits, programs or loans, it's easier when you understand which figure puts you either over or under a threshold.
-For instance, the stimulus checks are based on taxpayers adjusted gross income (AGI).
+For instance, the stimulus checks are based on the taxpayer's adjusted gross income (AGI).
 So, even if a taxpayer made more in gross income, they could still qualify after figuring their AGI.